-If you are still confused by your options, take all the information you have gathered and make an appointment to meet with a faculty advisor.
+If you are still confused by your options, take all the information you have gathered and make an appointment to meet with an advisor.

 I Am A Current Student

-How do I register for more than 18 credits in one semester?
+How do I register for a credit overload in one semester?

 I want to learn French, so I was advised to take a placement test.
 Then I was told that there is no room left in the course.
 What can I do?

 Because language courses need to be kept relatively small, they fill up quickly.
-Fall term courses may already be partly filled by August, since some returning students may have registered in the courses during the spring registration period.
-Beginners’ and Elementary level courses (FRSL 101, 105 and 207, in particular) fill up the fastest, so it is strongly recommended that you take your test as soon as possible during the August placement test period, just in case your results place you in one of these levels.
+Fall term courses may already be mostly filled by the summer, since some returning students may have registered in the courses during the spring registration period.
+Beginners’ and Elementary level courses (FRSL 101, 105 and 207, in particular) fill up the quickest, so it is strongly recommended that you take your test as soon as possible during the August placement test period, just in case your results place you in one of these levels.

 Minerva won't let me register for the course I want.
 How do I fix this?

-The most likely problem is that the course you're trying to register in is full.
-As well, some courses can only be taken by students registered in a particular program or department; you may be able to join a wait list, however.
+The most likely problem is that the course you're trying to register in is full; you may be able to join a wait list, however, if one is offered for that course.
+Another common issue is that some courses can only be taken by students registered in a particular program or department.
 Others require special departmental approval, and a few must be taken at the same time.
 Consult your course calendar to see if any of these restrictions apply.

-For tips on handling registration problems, Minerva error messages, etc., consult our troubleshooting guide.
+For tips on handling registration problems, Minerva error messages, etc., consult the troubleshooting guide.
 Though it was created by the Faculty of Science, it applies to all students.

 When is the best time for me to apply to Study Abroad or Student Exchange programs?

-The ideal time to participate in an exchange program is in the year before graduation.
-With good course planning however, you can do this as soon as you complete your first year of study.
+The ideal time to participate in an exchange program is in the year before graduation (U2, for most students).
+With good course planning, you may be able to do this as soon as you complete your first year of study.

-If you wish to participate in a semester or year-long study exchange or study abroad program, you must apply online.
-Your application is reviewed by your faculty for approval and then by the Student Exchanges and Study Abroad (SESA) office.
+If you wish to participate in a semester or year-long study exchange or study abroad program, you must apply in Minerva by the appropriate deadline.
+Your application is reviewed by your faculty for approval and then by the Student Exchange office.
 Consult the process for requesting to go on exchange here.

 Will I receive credit for courses I do on Study Exchange or Study Abroad programs?

 Before you leave McGill to study abroad, you must obtain McGill approval from your department and/or faculty for the courses you'll be taking while you're away.
 You must fill out the Course Approval and Transfer Credit form on Minerva and follow up by contacting the appropriate departmental and/or faculty advisors to notify them that there are courses waiting to be reviewed.
-Consult the Adviser Contact List for Course Approvals Outside of QC to see who you should follow up with.
 For more details, refer to the Transfer Credit policy here.